Ralph Miller: College career

 He earned a bachelor's degree in physical education in 1942.
-He also drafted in the 18th round (167th overall selection) of the 1942 NFL Draft by the Brooklyn Dodgers, but declined playing in the NFL and instead took a personnel department job with the Aero Parts Manufacturing Company.
+He also drafted in the 18th round (167th overall selection) of the 1942 NFL draft by the Brooklyn Dodgers, but declined playing in the NFL and instead took a personnel department job with the Aero Parts Manufacturing Company.
 When the company formed the Wichita Aero Commandos football team in 1942, Miller became the starting quarterback.

-Miller later joined the Army Air Forces for three years, leaving as a first lieutenant.
+The "flashy passer" Miller saw his 1942 season come to an abrupt end at the hands of the Chicago Cardinals of the NFL, who played an exhibition game against the Aero Commandos in Wichita's Lawrence Stadium on November 15, during what would otherwise have been a bye week.
+Midway through the first half Miller suffered an unspecified injury that forced his removal and ended his year.

+Coaching career

+Early jobs

 Miller's first coaching position was at Mount Oread High School in Lawrence, and the team consisted primarily of professors' sons.
 The season did not go well and left a sour taste in his mouth towards coaching basketball.

+Military career interruption

+Miller later joined the Army Air Forces for three years, leaving as a first lieutenant.
 Miller didn't have to go overseas during World War II because of knee problems that began at KU.
 He enlisted in the Air Force and held desk jobs in Florida, Texas, and California.
 After the war, he became an assistant director of recreation and oversaw a swimming pool and playground in Redlands, California.
 Soon, he joined a friend in the business of hauling fruit.

+Return to coaching

 In 1949, eight years after his ill-fated first attempt at coaching, a friend from Wichita named Fritz Snodgrass sent Miller a telegram asking if he might be interested in returning to guide his son's team at East High School.
 At East, Miller became a student of the game.
 He was fascinated by the full-court press zone defense that had been developed at Kansas in 1930, but he wondered why it was only used after a basket was made.
 Nobody could give Miller a solid answer, and so he began tinkering with ways to press after missed shots, too.
 His idea was to assign each player a man to guard, and when an errant shot went up, they were immediately to pick up their man.
 His ideas were very successful.
 In three years at East High, Miller's teams finished second, third and first in the state using his system of execution and pressure basketball.

-College coaching

-University of Wichita
+Wichita

-In 1951, the president of the University of Wichita (now Wichita State University) offered him a job.
+In 1951, the president of Municipal University of Wichita (now Wichita State University) offered him a job.
 Miller spent 13 years at Wichita, winning 220 games, earning three NIT berths and a spot in the NCAA tournament in 1964.